-How to add or update opam dependencies¶
+How to add or update opam dependencies#

-When a merge request (MR) introduces a new dependency to an opam package, or updates an existing dependency to an different version of an opam package, additional steps must be taken in the development and merge process.
+When a merge request (MR) introduces a new dependency to an opam package, or updates an existing dependency to a different version of an opam package, additional steps must be taken in the development and merge process.
 This document explains those steps.

 If you have already read this guide and only need a refresher, skip to the TL;DR.

-a developer (you).
-The instructions below assume you have already
+instructions below assume you have already set up your work

-but that you installed development dependencies
+environment but that you installed development

-(make build-dev-deps
+dependencies (make build-dev-deps

 instead of make build-deps